selalib/selalib/README.md

 To work with gitlab you don’t need to clone again the repository.
-If you want to keep INRIA gforge as primary repository.
-In your selalib directory add the gitlab repository with:
+If you want to keep INRIA gforge as primary repository, add the gitlab repository with:
 ```
 git remote add gitlab git@gitlab.mpcdf.mpg.de/selalib/selalib.git
 ```